|Tuition fee type||Cost (per annum)|

 Please see the programme specification document for further details on this course.Programme specification document (PDF)

 You can expect to spend on average 14-16 hours in the classroom which may be in the form of lectures, tutorials and workshops, combined with your own research using our library and the web.
 You should spend around 35 hours per week in private study.

 Lecturers contributing to this course include specialist Engineers with practical experience in the industry, and a range of Built Environment professionals.
 Local consultant and contracting engineers provide occasional guest lectures and project supervision.

 Assessment varies depending on the modules you choose

 All students perform differently depending on how they are assessed which is why we use a combination of assessment methods.
 These include exams (open and closed book), coursework (projects, laboratory and technical reports) and oral presentations.
-Your tutors will give prompt and constructive feedback via Blackboard (our virtual learning environment), face-to-face or in writing.
+Your tutors will give prompt and constructive feedback via Canvas (our virtual learning environment), face-to-face or in writing.
 This will help you to identify your strengths as well as the areas where you may need to put in more work.

 Please choose your qualifications below to view requirements

 We are looking for students who are keen to learn new skills and develop those they already possess.
 We want students with the ability to: be creative with ideas and concepts, moderate their creativity with logic, be enthusiastic and thirsty for knowledge, communicate effectively and confidently and understand and adapt to a wide range of issues connected with the subject.
 It is also important that students are able to manage time and tasks effectively as an individual and as part of a team, use appropriate sources to find and organise information and select and critically evaluate information in order to analyse problems.